Retiring Physician Checklist

 □ Pensions

-If you have a pension, you will need to do some math to determine if you want the lump sum or if you want to take the monthly income.
+If you have a pension, you will need to do some math to determine if you want the lump sum or to take the monthly income.
 Generally, if you have plenty of other money to spend, having a constant stream of income you can’t outlive is golden.

 □ Cash Buffer